Above: Marc Choyt, President of Reflective Jewelry, poses with his Fairtrade Gold certification.

 The paperwork and cost for a jeweler to be certified by Fairtrade America are prohibitively expensive to most small shops— I paid $1,532 back in 2015 to become certified.

-(In England, where small jewelers can sell Fairtrade Gold and use the powerful international label without any upfront cost, there are over 150 Fairtrade jewelers.)
+(In England, where small jewelers can sell Fairtrade Gold and use the powerful international label without any upfront cost, there are about 270 Fairtrade gold jewelers.)